kylestanley1313/ffa-p1/simulation/README.md

 ## Running the Simulation

-Perform the following steps to carry out simulations described in the paper.
-All commands should be run from within the project's root directory on the command line.
+Run the following sequence of commands from within this project's root directory on the command line to carry out simulations described in the paper.
+Approximate runtimes are given for each script execution on a given number of CPU cores.

 ### Setup